Free Shipping in the US!

 Why are you discontinuing some of your findings?
 Can I special order discontinued styles?

-An item must have at least $200 in sales over a one year time frame to remain in the catalog.
+The threshold to determine whether an item is discontinued is based on a minimum of $200 in sales over a one year time frame.
 Discontinued items are discounted and put on sale on our website until we’ve sold through all of the stock.